MicrosoftDocs/sql-docs/docs/tools/sql-server-profiler/start-sql-server-profiler.md

     >  When a process is selected, the connection context is the Object Explorer connection when Activity Monitor was opened.
 The trace template is the default based on the server type, and the SPID equals the SPID for the selected process.

 ## .NET Framework Security
- In Windows Authentication mode, the user account that runs [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)] must have permission to connect to an instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+ In Windows Authentication mode, the user account that runs [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)] must have permission to connect to the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].

  To perform tracing with [!INCLUDE[ssSqlProfiler](../../includes/sssqlprofiler-md.md)], users must also have the ALTER TRACE permission.